HughP/MLKA/ReferencesAndLinks.md

 * http://mkweb.bcgsc.ca/carpalx/

 ##Character and Word Counting
-_When counting characters it is important to count words, punctuation, and "letters" (characters representing segmental sounds)._
+_When counting characters it is important to count words, punctuation, and "letters" (characters representing segmental sounds).
+Character counting is important when working with corpra._
 ###Word Counts
 * Counting words in a toolbox corpus: http://kiluv.de/irregularexpressions/?cat=10
 * http://www.javascriptkit.com/script/script2/countwords.shtml